enrico1997/bamazon/README.md

    * stock_quantity (how much of the product is available in stores)

+![Bamazon Schema](gifs/schema.png)

 4. Populate this database with around 10 different products. (i.e. Insert "mock" data rows into this database and table).

-![Bamazon Schema](gifs/schema.png)

-5. Running the Node application `bamazonCustomer.js` will first display all of the items available for sale, including the ids, names, product category and prices of products for sale.
+5. Running the Node application `bamazonCustomer.js` will first display all of the items available for sale, including the IDs, names, product category and prices of products for sale.

 6. The app will then prompt our customers with two messages:
    * The ID of the product they would like to buy.